shubham-jain05/Angular-Enterprise-Application-Sample/README.md

-# Angular highly scalable architecture
+# Angular boilerplate smaple for enterprise application

 It's a pattern that fits nicely in the context of developing front-end applications and enables developers to write maintainable and extensible code.